 At the extreme, couture and bespoke tailoring patch pockets are sewn on by hand.

 As usual in sewing, several methods, so try them to find which technique and result you like best.

-She uses a pressing template.
+She uses a pressing template for the corner curves.
 I prefer to press angled corners over a template too, as the shape is more accurate.

 You can cut your own card pressing template for the specific pocket.

 You can also buy pressing templates.

 For angled corners there’s the Prym marking/ironing set.